top of page

 Whew!

 I ended my Eastern Journey in Cleveland after being on the road for 83 nights.
-It did get tiring at the end and I partook in more tourist things as time went on such as visiting the Rock and Roll Hall of Fame.
+It did get tiring at the end, and I partook in more tourist things as time went on, such as visiting the Rock and Roll Hall of Fame.
 But the highlight of my time in Cleveland came on the last night.
-I cooked my signature dish, jambalaya, for my Airbnb host Jay and a few friends.
-We stayed up late conversing about a wide range of topics such as Margaret’s leaving Mississippi for Ohio to seek a better life.
+I cooked my signature dish, jambalaya, for my Airbnb host, Jay, and a few friends.
+We stayed up late conversing about various topics, such as Margaret’s leaving Mississippi for Ohio to seek a better life.
 I probably had too much of that Brazilian booze that Jay kept sending my way.
 It was a great night.

 Now that my first journey is over, it is time to assess my performance.
 Here are the stats as of this writing.